Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Introduction

-In this paper, we highlight the crucial role that noise plays in shaping the behavior of deep learning models through a comprehensive exploration and interpretation of the interplay among model width, noisy training data and the learned feature space.
-We refer the learned feature space as the space constructed from learned representations within fully-trained neural networks, which is mapped from the training data and directly utilized as supporting evidence in classification tasks.
-We unveil that as model width expands, the model becomes capable of segregating inaccurately labeled data within the acquired feature space.
-This finding motivates us to propose that the ability of the model to adapt and recognize noisy data has a substantial impact on its overall generalization performance and contributes to the emergence of the double descent phenomenon.
-Indeed, our study suggests that this phenomenon is a consequence of models learning how to separate the noise from the information in the training set, and we offer valuable perspectives into the performance and constraints of deep learning models, thereby opening avenues for enhanced approaches to address noisy data and amplify model generalization capabilities.
+In this paper, we highlight the crucial role that noisy samples play in shaping the behaviour of deep learning models through a comprehensive exploration of the interplay among model width, noisy training data, and interpretation of the learned feature space.
+We demonstrated that while small and intermediate models follow the traditional bias-variance trade-off, over-parameterized models which passed the interpolation threshold, interpolate more correct training data around noisy ones of matching classes.
+This phenomenon demonstrates a correlation with the double descent phenomenon, and we propose that this is attributed to models acquiring the ability to effectively `isolate' noise from the information in the training dataset.
+We posit that this phenomenon has not been previously documented and could serve to elucidate the internal mechanism of double descent.

 The main contributions of this study are summarized as follows.
-First, we extensively examine model-wise deep double descent for a wide range of classification tasks and models.
-We proposed that there exists a robust correlation between the distribution of noisy labeled training data in the learned feature space and the double descent phenomenon.
-Through the $k$-nearest neighbour algorithm and T-Distributed Stochastic Neighbor Embedding (t-SNE) visualization, we provide evidence that within highly extensive models, noisy labeled data is effectively isolated among their true classmates, shedding light on the mechanism by which over-parameterization enhances generalization.
+We proposed that there exists a robust correlation between the neural network's interpolation strategy of noisy data and the double descent phenomenon.
+Utilizing the $k$-nearest neighbour algorithm, we indicate that this phenomenon results from broader architectures genuinely interpolating noisy samples among correct samples of the same original class, showcasing an enhanced capability to isolate noise information.
+Through conducting experiments on various neural architectures trained on MNIST and CIFAR-10, we demonstrated that the label prediction accuracy of noisy samples strongly aligns with the test performance on unseen data.
+We believe our investigation can shed light on the mechanism by which over-parameterization enhances generalization.